Challenge level: 3 out of 5

 Once checked in and settled, Dawa gives us a challenge briefing and more insight into what lies ahead.
 We finish our day with a welcome dinner and taste the delicious Nepali cuisine at one of Kathmandu’s restaurants.

-After another short but steep climb, we reach Kimche (1,630m) and take a well-deserved break.
-Back on our feet, we now follow a well-defined path to Chane and on to Ghandruk, the largest village of the region (1,950m).
+tea break.
+We then jump on our feet, we follow a well-defined path to Chane and on to Ghandruk, the largest village of the region (1,950m) where we stay overnight.

 This picturesque Gurung village enjoys the backdrop of the snow-capped mountains and is home to many villagers who have served in the British Gurkha regiments.
 We find our guest house in the heart of the village and settle down for a good night’s rest.